jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

-- use in living-dictionaries and update docs as I go
+- use in living-dictionaries and update docs as I go (fix modal issue in Edit Gloss Languages)
-- make deprecation notice for let:props and use let:knobs to open way for automatic props in future
+- incorporate error-boundary
+- understand why main.css imported in Layout.svelte gets passed to the iframe as well (don't want `<pre>` elements in the iframe to have negative x margins)
 - don't show Kitbook tip to pass in props if it's a variant for a component without props
-- comb back through SvelteFireTS after improving knobs and wikilinks sections and denest {kitbookOptions}
 - make sure all docs are up-to-date, even if not fully written
 - merge to main
-- improve knob sub-components
 - don't show grayed out empty stories for components with details on build
 - DRY things out
-  - esbuild minify and don't place things into one folder (unbuild)
 - show Story and Variant code in sidebar
   - fetch raw code strings via store